-Taken together, capital quality, non-housing technology, housing demand and supply, LTV and labor supply shocks are the main driving forces of the China's business cycles, accounting for more than 80 percent of the variance in all variables being concerned.
+Taken together, capital quality, non-housing technology, housing demand and supply, LTV and labor supply shocks are the main driving forces of the China's business cycles, accounting for more than 80 percent of the variance in inflation, and nearly 90 percent of the variance in other macroeconomic variables.
 A related question that one might ask is how these shocks contribute to cyclical movements of business cycles, or perhaps, how important were the shocks in shaping the recent business cycles in China.
 To answer these questions, we provide a visual representation of historical decompositions for several key variables being concerned.
-Fig. 3 illustrates the historical contribution of these driving forces under our estimated parameters.
+Figure 3 illustrates the historical contribution of these driving forces under our estimated parameters.
 The solid line plots actual data, which is expressed in deviation from its trend.
 The bars show the historical contribution of the six factors under our estimated parameters.
-As shown in Fig. 3, capital quality shocks play an important role in accounting for the variations in inflation and leverage, especially during the Great Recession.
+As shown in Figure 3, capital quality shocks play an important role in accounting for the variations in inflation and leverage, especially during the Great Recession.
 Notice that they also explain a relatively large fraction of the variations in consumption over the sample period.
 It suggests that capital quality shocks are critical to the China's business cycles, and thus cannot be neglected.
 The contribution of housing demand shocks to the fluctuations in house prices appears relatively more important than the contribution of other shocks, accounting for the variations in house prices at a significantly large degree.
-In addition, housing demand shocks are important to the fluctuations in financial variables, such as leverage
+In addition, housing demand shocks are important to the fluctuations in financial variables, such as leverage and residential loans, which supports the prevalent view that financial cycles are also driven by housing disturbances.
+Housing demand and supply shocks together account for almost the entire variations in residential investment, but the latter dominates the former over the sample period.
+Not surprisingly, the contributions of the LTV shocks to the fluctuations in financial variables are larger than that to the fluctuations in non-financial variables, since the LTV shocks have a direct impact on the bank's balance sheet.
+The contribution of non-housing